JakeKim4926/Oringe/.gitlab/merge_request_templates/default.md

   <br/>

-## 🔎 작업 내용
+## 🔎 What you're working on

-- 기능에서 어떤 부분이
+- Please describe if it's implemented

-- 구현되었는지 설명해주세요
+- What part of the feature is

   <br/>